Community Services Administrator

 To provide and maintain quality waterfront amenities for the community.

 Work in the City’s utility work and other work taking place in the right-of-way may need to be permitted.
-Contact the City’s Community Services Director.
+Contact the City’s Community Services Administrator.

-When working subsurface visit Sunshine State One-Call of Florida or call for a utility locate by calling 1.800.432.4770 at lease 48 hours before you dig but not more than 5 days.
+When working subsurface visit Sunshine State One-Call of Florida or call for a utility locate by calling 1-800-432-4770 at least 48 hours before you dig but not more than 5 days.
 Have the following information ready when requesting utility locates:

 - Company Name